Looking for some constructive employee feedback examples?

 Get Personal Without Offending

 To redirect someone on their personality traits, of course, is extremely tricky.
 But sometimes its the only option left.
-If regular redirection on their work isn’t working, you’ll have to have the hard conversation.
+If regular redirection on their work isn’t working, you’ll have to have a hard conversation.
 Here’s how to do it softly.

 “I’m having trouble with your ___ because of ___.
 Could you help me out?”